-Less Is More: How to Keep Your Three-Legged Dog Outpacing All the Other Pups at the Park
+How to Keep Your Three-Legged Dog Outpacing All the Other Pups at the Park

-Six tips to keep your tripod dog in tip-top shape.
+6 tips to help your tripod dog stay in tip-top shape.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)